nordic-rse/nordic-rse.github.io/index.md

 survey](https://github.com/nordic-rse/RSE_intro_survey).

+### What do we do?

+We are still just beginning - if you have ideas for activities we should organize, get in touch.

+* Provide a community and professional development network for RSEs
+* Organize Nordic-RSE conference every two years
+* Periodic community chats
+* Assistance in starting RSE groups

 ### Are you a research software engineer?

 Most research software engineers don't have that as their job title.
 If you answer yes to many of the following